mrtstg/blog-hs/README.md

 - [ ] Generation of table of contents
 - [ ] Option to disable header's id autogeneration
+- [ ] React on 0 seconds cache time as its disabling

 # Table of contents